 - Soy products may cause a hormonal imbalance in women with PCOS.
 If you are trying to get pregnant, try to avoid soy.

-- No trans fats and hydrogenated fats for you as the may end up disrupting your estrogen production leading to weight gain.
+- No trans fats and hydrogenated fats for you as they may end up disrupting your estrogen production leading to weight gain.

 - Avoid too much caffeine, especially if you are stressed.
 Who isn’t?

 - Alcohol and smoking should also be banned.
 Alcohol especially disrupts the functioning of the liver.
-Liver flushes out excess estrogen, so ensure that your liver functions optimally.
+The liver flushes out excess estrogen, so ensure that your liver functions optimally.

 Losing even a little amount of weight can help you manage the condition.